 Gender: FemaleAllergy Scale: 3 - Good ChoiceActivity Level: ActiveShedding: Will Not Shed Expected Size: 8-10 lbs.

-There are seven in this litter, two boys and five girls.
-One is all white and the rest are mostly white with small black spots.
-Mom is a black and white Havanese and she weighs 16#.
+There are three in this litter, two boys and one girl.
+Mom is an all black Havanese and she weighs 14#.
 Dad is an all white Maltese and he weighs 7#.

 About This Breed: